Before you sign on the dotted line of that gym contract, there are a number of factors to take into consideration

 - Compare several health clubs.
 Keep in mind that some clubs with low monthly fees require long membership periods.
 Be sure to shop around for the best value, which may not always be the least expensive club.
 Have a clear idea of what you can afford to pay and stick to your budget.
 Don't be afraid to bargain.

 - Take a tour and check out the staff.
 Take a tour of each club during the hours when you're most likely to exercise.
-Make sure the equipment you want to use will be available when you'll want to use it.
-Make sure the club is clean and well kept, and look for friendly and knowledgeable staff.
+Make sure the equipment you want to use will be available when you'll want.

 - Try the club.
 Ask if the health club offers free visits so that you can see if the facility is a good fit for you.
 Working out at the club will also give you an opportunity to ask current members about the facility.
 Beware of signing up with a club that hasn't opened yet.